-The Fundación Carolina has published in both English and Spanish a working paper version of the analysis we have been developing over the past year.
-(In case those links stop working some day, here are PDFs of the paper in English and Spanish).
+The Fundación Carolina has published in Spanish a working paper version of the analysis we have been developing over the past year.

 This is a paper that began as a Powerpoint and has been developed and filled out through presentations in the U.S., Europe and South America.
 It is still very much a work in progress and our hope is that making public a working paper version of it will generate discussion and feedback that we can incorporate into the final article to be published in an academic journal.